-Especially as women age, increased urgency to urinate and leaking urine are common symptoms of urinary incontinence and are common sources of embarrassment for women.
-As the leading urology practice in Jacksonville, the board certified urologists at the McIver Clinic help women control the symptoms of urinary incontinence with treatment options specific to each patient.
+As women age, increased urgency to urinate and leaking urine are common symptoms of urinary incontinence for women.
+As the leading urology practice in Jacksonville, the board-certified urologists at the McIver Clinic help women control the symptoms of urinary incontinence with treatment options specific to each patient.
 Our team conducts in-depth evaluations to ensure that every patient receives the best option for achieving long-term incontinence relief.
 If you are currently suffering from stress incontinence, contact our office at (904) 355-6583 and schedule an appointment today!

 What is Stress Urinary Incontinence?